hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Check Prometheus and Grafana

-A﻿fter few minutes Terraform run, both Prometheus and Grafana will be deployed in the K8s cluster to the namespace *monitoring*.
+A﻿fter a few minutes of Terraform running, both Prometheus and Grafana will be deployed in the K8s cluster to the namespace *monitoring*.

-T﻿yping the following command to check the deployed monitoring resources.
-All the Pods should be in *Running* states.
+T﻿ype the following command to check the deployed monitoring resources.
+All the Pods should show that they are in *Running* states.

 ```markdown
 $ kubectl get all -n monitoring